 Once upon a time.
 The Tortoise and the lizards became friends.
 The Lizard was one of the King’s aides and was in charge of the treasury.
 The Tortoise had made attempts to know where he kept the keys to the King’s Treasuries but no avail.

 One day he got the Lizard drunk and extracted all the information he needed.
 The keys to the Treasury was a necklace worn by the Lizard!
 So the Tortoise took the key and stole gold from the Treasury.
-He hid the gold in his farm, but before he could return the key the Lizard was conscious.
-The Lizard pretended to be sleeping as the Tortoise returned the key to his neck.
+He hid the gold in his farm, but before he could return the key, the Lizard was conscious.
+The Lizard pretended to be sleeping as the Tortoise returned the access to his neck.

 After some days, the village gong rented the air.
 The King’s Treasury had been robbed and a search was announced for the lost gold.
 So when the search began the Lizard spied on the Tortoise.
 One day the Lizard followed the Tortoise to his farm and there he saw the missing gold stacked under a pile of wood.
 The Tortoise never knew he was followed.